jcolicchio/node_clientserver/README.md

 This is a customizable file representing the state of the server The GateKeeper requests these objects from each server, and each server responds with one

+Pressing Tasks:
+OAuth with Facebook or something
+Implement whitelist/blacklist for incoming server connections Devise a scheme for allowing servers to authenticate new connections with the GateKeeper Create a better game example